sevenleaps/error-shout-bot/README.md

 # error-shout-bot
+Don't let your errors be silent, let them shout!

-Is a library that uses [Telegram](http://telegram.org) to send messages from your application.
-Useful so your application isn't throwing errors silently.
+error-shout-bot a library that uses [Telegram](http://telegram.org) to send messages from your application.
+Get real-time messages from your application directly to your phone or PC.

 [![dependencies up to date](https://david-dm.org/sevenleaps/error-shout-bot.svg)](https://david-dm.org/sevenleaps/error-shout-bot)